TendTo/IAC-VPN/README.md

 ## Terraform providers configuration

+### GCP

+To configure the GCP provider, you need to override the following variables in the `Terraform/gcp.tfvars` file:

+- iac_vpn_gcp_project
+- iac_vpn_region
+- iac_vpn_zone

+The script presupposes you have configured the gcloud cli login with the correct project and zone.
+If in doubt, check this [guide](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/provider_reference)

 ### Openstack

 To configure the Openstack provider, you need to override the following variables in the `Terraform/openstack.` file: